carolinerongyi/simopt/docs/gasso.rst

 Description:
 ------------
-The solver iteratively generate population of candidate solutions from a sample distribution, and use the performance of sample distribution to update the sampling dsitribution.
+The solver iteratively generates population of candidate solutions from a sample distribution, and uses the performance of sample distribution to update the sampling dsitribution.
-GASSO has two stages in each iteration: stage I generate candidate solutions from some exponential family of distribution, and the stage II evaluate candidate solutions, and update the parameter of sampling distribution via direct gradient search.
+GASSO has two stages in each iteration:
+1. Stage I: Generate candidate solutions from some exponential family of distribution, and the
+2. Stage II: Evaluate candidate solutions, and update the parameter of sampling distribution via direct gradient search.

 Scope: